Annoor-Hospital/pacs-integration-page/index.md

 4. Once the X-ray order is fulfilled, the link becomes 'live' and will allow the doctor to open and view the X-ray.

 Some challenges for us with this method are:
 - The order list for a patient is retrieved only from the OpenMRS database.
-This means that any X-ray images added to the PACS system prior from before 2017, or taken without an EMR order, will not be visible.
+This means that any X-ray images added to the PACS system prior from before 2017, or taken without an EMR order, won't be visible.
-- The system does not know if an order has been fulfilled or not when the orders are displayed.
+- The system doesn't know if an order has been fulfilled when the orders are displayed.
 This is only made known to the doctor when he tries to open an X-Ray order.
-- The setup requires that the accession number of a new X-Ray match the OpenMRS order number, which deviates from our current system.
+- The system requires that the accession number of a new X-Ray match the OpenMRS order number, which deviates from our current accession number system.

 For these reasons it seemed necessary to make some customizations to the pacs integration system.

 ## Customized Integration

-A primary modification is to provide an extra functionality in Bahmni to retrieve patient images directly from the PACS system.
-This is used to generate the list of PACS images for a given patient on the patient dashboard.
+A primary modification in our customized integration is to provide an extra functionality in Bahmni to retrieve patient images directly from the PACS system.
+This is done using a DICOM query, and is used to generate the list of PACS images for a given patient on the patient dashboard.

 <img src="/pacs-integration-page/assets/images/pacs-proposal.svg" alt="Proposed PACS Integration" style="width:65%;margin:auto;display:block;">

-Rather than only depending on the orders in the OpenMRS database, we query the PACS sytem and match PACS images with their associated OpenMRS order, to combine them into a single list.
+Rather than only depending on the orders in the OpenMRS database, we query the PACS sytem and match images to their associated OpenMRS order, and combine them into a single list.
 Then the link to view the X-ray can be generated using the PACS study uuid.
 This provides a few benefits:
 - Bahmni can list all PACS images for a patient, regardless of whether or not they are associated with an order in OpenMRS.
-This allows old (pre-2017) X-rays to appear in the system, as well as new X-rays taken without an EMR order (ie in case the EMR system goes offline).
+This allows old (pre-2017) X-rays to appear in the system, as well as new X-rays taken without an EMR order (in case the EMR system goes offline).
-- By querying both PACS and the OpenMRS database, we can see which orders have not been fulfilled and display them as pending.
+- By querying both PACS and the OpenMRS database, we can see which orders have not been fulfilled and mark them as pending.
 - We can avoid using a Bahmni-specific accession number, meaning we can keep our current accession number system.

+**HERE: writing about radiologist note observations, radiologist app, and outline how orders, images and notes are combined.**

 In addition, add functionality for a radiologist to attach a note to a PACS image.
 - concept group corresponding to the external resource (PACS image) containing note, as well as uuid of PACS image